UK Modern Slavery Act 2015 - SKF statement

-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps the SKF Group has taken to ensure that slavery and human trafficking is not taking place in company operations or supply chains.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps that SKF has taken to ensure that slavery and human trafficking is not taking place in company operations or supply chains.

 Luton, England 10 October 2018